aeckar/usf-cse-resources/README.md

 ### Contributors

-- Angel Eckardt: Repository Owner and Primary Editor
+- Angel Eckardt: Repository owner and primary author/editor
-- riryiskool: Information and tables for CDA 3103 review 1, section 2
+- riryiskool: Information and tables for CDA 3103 and COT 3100 reviews 1, section 2
 - Tony Baker: Author of EGN 3443 reviews 1 and 2
+- Jooroth18: Flashcards for CDA 3103 reviews 1 and 2